Understanding your emotional intelligence and reading others is the x-factor to success.

 Daniel Goleman wrote a book in 1995 which broke new ground.
 From psychologists to businesses, everyone listened and realised there was something to it.
 High in demand and now held with a higher regard than IQ, emotional intelligence is not only expected, but evaluated, searched for and cultivated in employees, potential partners and offspring.

 But what’s most intriguing about this intelligence is that it’s free to all.
 Readily accessible, within one’s reach, and of real value to each of us.
 There is no need for extra grinds, private tuition fees, high points or any of the above to secure high attainment rates.
 It’s not who you know, but what you know about yourself and others.

 All the same, it was a highly-paid consultant who introduced me to the themes and concepts.
 Or at least they charged a half-day rate and recommended the reading list, and I have taken it from there.
 But this possibly just confirms how important and beneficial it is to businesses and society.
 Schools are beginning to recognise its value and seek to raise awareness and status within education policy and through teaching methodologies.

 There are many parts of Emotional Intelligence, here are a few key areas.

 - Our regard for and awareness of others;

 - Emotional resiliance;

 - Handling relationships.

-These are basic human qualities held in high esteem but sometimes forgotten and taken for granted, emotional intelligence is not only difficult to attain but also retain.
+These are basic human qualities held in high esteem, but sometimes forgotten and taken for granted.
+Emotional intelligence is not only difficult to attain, but also to retain.
 It cannot be checked off a list or crammed into a late-night study session.
-Moreover, once achieved and recognised, it is through practise and living with ourselves and others that it is found and where it should always remain.
+Moreover, once achieved and recognised, it is through practice and living with ourselves and others, where it should always remain.